 The village was part of the Amb state, an autonomous state ruled by a heredity nawab, which later acceded to Pakistan in the 1950s, and merged into the present-day Mansehra district.

-Poj-Darra was a small village, built on the sunny side of a range of pine-covered hills, consisting of hundred-odd mud-and-stone houses with no electricity or running water.
+Poj-Darra was a small village, built on the sunny side of pine-covered hills, consisting of hundred-odd mud-and-stone houses with no electricity or running water.

 The womenfolk fetched drinking water from a nearby spring where water flowed from under a rock and was channeled through a long wooden spout or narra (ناڑا ) in the local language.
-The narra served as the community tap where women gathered not only to collect water but also to share news, stories, and gossip.
+It was the community tap where women gathered not just to collect water but also to share news, stories, and gossip.

-Daily, young women, carrying clay pitchers or gharras, trod a path along the hillside to the narra and back to the village.
+Carrying clay pitchers or gharras, young women trod a path along the hillside daily to the narra and back.

 Close to the narra ran a mountain stream, which served all other water needs of the village.
 Its sparkling water, cascading over white and grey rocks, formed shallow pools at some places where children swam and tried to catch fish by groping under the rocks with bare hands.
-They rarely succeeded though because the fish were too agile and slippery.
+They rarely succeeded, though, because the fish was too agile and slippery.
 But just trying to catch it was a lot of fun and excitement.

 I, too, wished to swim in the stream and catch fish like other children, but my mother thought differently.
 She held the belief that a good kid must be either in school or at home — doing homework.
-And, to her delight — and my disappointment — a primary school of sorts did exist in the village, which remained open during summers.
-I was duly enrolled.
+And, to her delight, and my disappointment, a primary school of sorts did exist in the village, which remained open during summers.
+She had me enrolled.
 It didn’t matter to her that I was on holiday.

-The school had no building, just a large floor 5or 6 steps high, raised with a dry-stone wall along the slope of a hillside.
+The school had no building, just a large floor raised with a dry-stone wall, five or six steps high, along the slope of a hillside.
 The floor was carpeted with a layer of dry pine needles.
-A couple of old, sprawling, trees provided the roof-cover.
+A couple of old, sprawling, trees provided the roof cover.
 We sat on the “carpet” cross-legged or in whatever way we could make ourselves comfortable.

-There were about 20 students, both boys and girls — mostly boys — ranging in age from 5 to 10 years.
-There was only one teacher, and no blackboard.
+There were about 20 students, boys, and girls — mostly boys — ranging in age from 5 to 10.
+There was only one teacher and no blackboard.
 We wrote on a takhtee (a wooden tablet, about 18" x 12" in size).
 To make the surface of the takhtee writeable, we coated it with a special clay, gaachi, which, when dry, would produce a grayish smooth surface.
-We would then draw four or five straight, horizontal lines with a pencil on both sides of the takhtee, the teacher wrote the lesson of the day on the topmost line, and we copied it on the lines below.
+We would then draw four or five straight, horizontal lines with a pencil on both sides of the takhtee; the teacher wrote the lesson of the day on the topmost line, and we would copy it on the lines below.

-Washing off the schoolwork and coating the takhtee with a fresh layer of clay was a chore that had to be performed every day after school.
+Washing off the schoolwork and coating the takhtee with a fresh layer of clay was a chore that we had to perform every day after school.

-We did our sums on a wooden framed slate, writing with a soapstone pencil, slaitee.
+We did our sums on a wooden framed slate, writing with a soapstone pencil or slaitee.

 Come to think of it, preparing and maintaining a takhtee and an ink-pot in usable condition was a lot of work for a 9–10-year-old.
 Of course, mothers helped but it was the child who was ultimately answerable to the teacher.
 And the teacher was not a big-hearted man.
 He carried a thin flexible stick all the time.
 Qayyum was his name.
 Everyone called Master Ji.